 This quote paints another picture of SAP pushing HANA for SAP instead for any reason that the customer needs.

-This story gets even stranger because there is no product in SAP’s product list that has the word “flight” on the list.
+This story gets even stranger because there is no product in SAP’s product list with the word “flight” on the list.
 Is it a secret product or perhaps vaporware?

-Secondly, a planning module like that will be processor intensive, but it is not going to be read access intensive.
+Secondly, a planning module like that will be processor intensive, but it will not be read access intensive.
 So this is another example of SAP overgeneralizing the benefits of HANA.
-I have never run into flight planning before, but there is going to be best of breed solutions that are developed by people with years of flight planning experience that SAP won’t be able to compete with.
+I have never run into flight planning before, but there will be best of breed solutions developed by people with years of flight planning experience that SAP won’t be able to compete with.
 Sabre has a solution.
 So SAP is going to compete with Sabre?